sahildshah1/mglcRWorkshop/README.md

 sahil.shah AT u.northwestern DOT edu

-Presented on May, 27 2015 as a MGLC Transferable Skills Workshop
+Presented on May 27, 2015 as a MGLC Transferable Skills Workshop

 ---